vselitsky/Trello-Clone/README.md

 ## Description

-Trellapp, a Trello clone, is an app where users can create multiple boards where they will keep track of a single projects lists and cards.
+Yello, a Trello clone, is a web app that helps users to organize their projects through different boards that contain lists of todo items they need to complete

 ## Technologies Used